Categories

 Track Tubulars section here

 For indoor velodromes you do not require tread/grip on your tyres as if you apply enough pressure on the pedals you will not slip on the banking, a slick tyre has sufficient grip and is all that is required.
-The Vittoria Diamante Pro Light and Vittoria Pista Evo are suitable examples.
-Dual Compound tyres, i.e. those with a coloured walls and a black centre are not suitable for indoor tracks due to them lacking grip where the coloured sections join.
+The Vittoria Pista Control, Continental Supersonic and Vittoria Pista Speed Tubular are suitable examples.

-Top Tip: Rub your tyres with White Vinegar or Pure Alcohol before every session, this removes any dirt/grease from the surface that can cause them to slip on the track.
-For new tyres it will remove any lacquer on the surface from manufacturing process, also you may wish to ride the rollers for five minutes prior to getting on the track, to ‘bed them in’, alternatively just do a lap of the track centre (Cote D’Azur) prior to moving up onto the track.
+TOP TIP: Rub your tyres with White Vinegar or Pure Alcohol before every session, this removes any dirt/grease from the surface that can cause them to slip on the track.
+For new tyres it will remove any lacquer on the surface from manufacturing process, also you may wish to ride the rollers for five minutes prior to getting on the track, to bed them in, alternatively just do a lap of the track centre (Cote D'Azur) prior to moving up onto the track.

 ..........................................................................................................